 Bio: Dr. Buhusi received a degree in computer engineering from the Technical University of Iasi, Romania, and a PhD in Psychology from Duke University, USA.
-After completing a postdoc in neuroscience, he received a faculty position at Duke University, to study the neurobiology of attentional processing of time.
-In 2006, he accepted an Associate Professor position in the Dept. of Neurosciences at University of South Carolina where he studied animal and computer models of neuropsychiatric disorders in which interval timing is disregulated, and the genetic regulation of the brain circuits involved in time perception.
-This work has continued since his move in 2012 to Utah State University where he is an Associate Professor of Psychology within the USTAR BioInnovations Center.
+After completing a postdoc in neuroscience, he received a faculty position at Duke University, to study the neurobiology of attentional processing of temporal information.
+In 2006, he accepted an Associate Professor position in the Dept. of Neurosciences at Medical University of South Carolina where he studied animal and computer models of neuropsychiatric disorders in which interval timing is disregulated, and the genetic regulation of the brain circuits involved in time perception.
+This work has continued since his move in 2012 to Utah State University where he is a Professor of Psychology within the USTAR BioInnovations Center.

 Prospective students and postdocs are encouraged to contact the PI.